 Dutch Resistance in World War II – Part 1: De Slag bij Mill Posted by Sten on Apr 15, 2019 in Culture, Dutch Language, Dutch Vocabulary, History

-In anticipation of the dodenherdenking and the celebration of the bevrijding of the Netherlands from the German occupation during World War II on May 4 and 5, I am writing a series on how the Dutch got sucked into the war, and how they fought and resisted the Nazi occupation.
+In anticipation of the dodenherdenking and the celebration of the bevrijding of the Netherlands from the German occupation during World War II on May 4 and 5 and the fact that 2019 marks 80 years since the start of World War II in 1939, I am writing a series on how the Dutch got sucked into the war, and how they fought and resisted the Nazi occupation.
 In this first part, we will explore how the war started for the Dutch, looking at the Slag bij Mill (Battle of Mill).